amazon-braket/autoqasm/doc/variable_capture_and_assignment.rst

 If the deferred value is never used in a QASM expression (e.g., it is only passed to a gate as a literal), no QASM variable is ever declared.

+Two-pass loop tracing
+^^^^^^^^^^^^^^^^^^^^^

+When a deferred value is compared *before* being updated inside a loop, the comparison runs before promotion has occurred and falls through to plain Python.
+To handle this, QASM ``for`` and ``while`` loops use a two-pass tracing
+strategy:

+1. **First pass** — the loop body is traced normally.
+If any deferred values are promoted by an assignment during this pass, the set of promoted names is recorded.
+2. **Rollback** — the first-pass output is discarded by truncating the oqpy program's scope bodies back to their pre-trace lengths and restoring the variable index counter and declared-vars dictionary.
+3. **Pre-promote** — the deferred values that were discovered in the first pass are promoted (declared at root scope) *before* the second trace begins.
+4. **Second pass** — the loop body is traced again.
+Because the values are already promoted, comparisons, gate parameters, and reverse operators all see the QASM variable.

+If no deferred values are promoted during the first pass, the output is kept as-is and no second pass occurs.
+This means variables that are only compared but never updated inside the loop remain plain Python values and are not promoted.

 Example
 ^^^^^^^